 The Phase 2 development of Southwood will extend east on Hickory Street from the existing Old Lynchburg Road entrance.
 Hickory Street will follow the existing road alignment to allow for phasing of development within Phase 2, maintaining the commitment to non-displacement of current residents.
 Through VDOT design standards, that portion of Hickory Street traveling through the Property will be transformed from a private road to a public road that will provide a parallel public street and access off Old Lynchburg Road.
-The Applicant will also engineer (at least 30% completion) to VDOT secondary public road standards that portion of Hickory Street that extends off-site and involves several off-site properties from the southern boundary of the Property to the intersection with Oak Hill Drive.
+The Applicant will also engineer (to 30% completion) to VDOT secondary public road standards that portion of Hickory Street that extends off-site and involves several off-site properties from the southern boundary of the Property to the intersection with Oak Hill Drive.

-Redevelopment of Southwood Phase 2 will include upgrading Hickory Street from a private road to a public thoroughfare, which will alleviate traffic on Old Lynchburg Road.
+Redevelopment of Southwood Phase 2 will include upgrading Hickory Street from a private road to a public row, which will alleviate traffic on Old Lynchburg Road.
 The project will establish a parallel network of transportation alternatives-Hickory Street for vehicles and pedestrians, and trails for walking.
 The Applicant will design Hickory Street to VDOT public road standards with design and construction drawings to be completed in 2022.
 The construction schedule of Hickory Street will depend on outside funding.
-Further, the Applicant is proffering a 10-space parking lot for use as a park and ride or trailhead, as determined by the County (or contribution of \$50,000 toward a public lot on public property).

 Both water and sanitary utilities will be extended into the Phase 2 development.
 The existing sanitary line, which follows the stream, along the south end of the parcel, is well positioned to accept the flow from the second phase of development.
 Connection to the existing sanitary line will need to be designed and constructed with care, as it is located in the Water Protection Ordinance buffer, however connections of this type are allowed per the ordinance.
 This Project, if approved, will result in the decommissioning of approximately 200 failing septic systems, replaced by public sewer.